oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/nextcloud.md

 Refer to the [OAuth2
 documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/oauth2.html)
-to setup the client id and client secret.
+to set up the client id and client secret.
 Your "Redirection URI" will be `https://internalapp.yourcompany.com/oauth2/callback`.

 ```